Myths of Arrest and Criminal Defense Attorneys

 Public Defenders are not good lawyers; myth.
 As a former public defender, I have first-hand knowledge of the fact Public Defenders are often dedicated and highly skilled attorneys that choose to dedicate all or part of their career to public service.
 Public Defenders work solely in criminal defense and although they have very large dockets, they are often very dedicated to their clients.

 I hope this page addressed some of the myths you have heard about arrest and criminal defense attorneys in Oklahoma.
 Experience matters when your freedom or the freedom of a loved one is on the line.
 It is important to know the attorney you hire is a Fierce Advocate and has experience defending criminal cases.
-John Cannon, owner of Cannon Law Firm, PLLC, will personally work along-side you during the entire process, including meeting with you in jail until you are released.
+John Cannon, owner of CANNON & ASSOCIATES, PLLC, will personally work along-side you during the entire process, including meeting with you in jail until you are released.